Table of Contents

 Nevus Sebaceous Glands (Nevus Sebaceous)

-The nevus sebaceous gland is also called organoid nevus and consists of the sebaceous glands, ectopic glands and the malformed hair follicles residues.
-Nevus sebaceous occurs at an early age but usually it is inherited.
+The nevus sebaceous gland is also called organoid nevus and consists of sebaceous glands, ectopic glands, and malformed hair follicle residues.

-Clinic of nevus sebaceous
+Clinical features of nevus sebaceous

 The therapy of nevus sebaceous

 Ablative techniques i.e. cryotherapy is a proven treatment method.
 Here, low temperatures are usually used locally, to destroy pathological tissue.

 Medical therapy i.e. photodynamic therapy uses topical aminolevulinic acid.

 Surgical therapy i.e. excision of a nevus sebaceous can be performed for cosmetic reasons or even to avoid complications such as the development of tumors thus the risk of malignancy must be assessed.
 Adolescent tumors are almost always excised as most have a verrucous appearance that may suggest malignancy.

 Sebostasis means a reduction in the activity of sebaceous glands.
 The result is dry skin (xerosis cutis) and brittle hair.